 Minor Programs of Study

-Starting in the fall 2010 semester, currently enrolled students are now able to complete a minor program of study in addition to their declared major.
+Berklee's enrolled students can complete a minor program of study in addition to their declared major.
 The purpose of a minor course of study is to provide undergraduate students with the opportunity to gain a breadth and depth of understanding in a focused area of study.
 Minors at the college are specifically planned to expand a student's ability to undertake specialized courses of study outside of their declared major.

 - Minors consist of a minimum of 10-12 credits and represent a focused specialization.